rsms/pes/README.md

 See `pes.h` for API and run examples in this directory with `pb run <filename>`, e.g. `pb run bouncing-ball.c`

+Some code uses SIMD when available.
+For WASM this must be enabled manually by passing `-Xc,-msimd128` to `pb`.
+WASM SIMD is not enabled by default since not all WASM runtimes support the SIMD extension.

 > Don't have `pb` in PATH?
 Add `export PATH=/Applications/Playbit.app/Contents/SharedSupport/bin:$PATH` to your shell's init file, like for example `~/.zshenv` or `~/.profile`

 ## Example